epsagon/jobs/Fullstack Developer.md

 # Fullstack Developer

+We are looking for a fullstack developer with a passion for building web apps that other developers love using

 ## The Role

 - Join a team responsible for Epsagon's **core traces engine**, as well as our Kubernetes offering - **one of the company's leading products**